 - Float (single or double)

 The range slider snaps to whole numbers when the range is set on an integer field.
-On the Range tab in the Active Range group, change the range slider to single-value mode in order to step through a discrete integer range.
+On the Range tab in the Active Range group, change the range slider to single-value mode to step through a discrete integer range.